-In addition, a pre-construction risk assessment for consumption of country foods (HHRA{country foods}) was completed (Wilson Scientific, 2006) to assess risk to human receptors associated with ingestion of various country foods under baseline and operational conditions.
+In addition, a pre-construction risk assessment for consumption of country foods (HHRAcountry foods) was completed (Wilson Scientific, 2006) to assess risk to human receptors associated with ingestion of various country foods under baseline and future operational conditions.
 No incremental risks from consumption of country foods were predicted as a result of mine operations.

-In 2016, Agnico Eagle submitted a Final Environmental Impact Statement (EIS) to NIRB for the Whale Tail Pit satellite deposit (Agnico Eagle, 2016).
-This FEIS included assessments of risk to wildlife and country foods consumers in the Whale Tail Pit area under baseline and operational conditions.
-Concentrations of contaminants in soil were not predicted to change or met screening criteria, so no residual impacts to soil and subsequently, vegetation and prey quality were predicted as a result of mine operation, and no quantitative risk characterization (hazard quotient calculation) was required.
-Results of an updated assessment conducted in support of the Whale Tail Pit Expansion Project in 2018 - 2019 (Golder, 2019a) indicated the same conclusion.

-Further, in 2019, as part of the Whale Tail Pit Expansion Project permitting (Technical Meeting Commitment 45), Agnico Eagle submitted an updated assessment for exposure of wildlife receptors of concern to contaminants in ingested tailings water and sediment (Golder, 2019b).
-Results indicated that while screening values were exceeded for a number of parameters, risks were acceptable (HQ <1) for all receptors.
+In 2016, Agnico Eagle submitted a Final Environmental Impact Statement (EIS) to NIRB for the Whale Tail Mine satellite deposit (Agnico Eagle, 2016) at the Meadowbank Complex.
+This FEIS included assessments of risk to wildlife and country foods consumers in the Whale Tail Mine area under baseline and future operational conditions.
+Concentrations of contaminants in soil were not predicted to change or the changes met screening criteria, so no residual impacts to soil and subsequently, vegetation and prey quality were predicted as a result of mine operation, and no quantitative risk characterization (hazard quotient calculation) was required.
+Results of an updated assessment conducted in support of the Whale Tail Mine Expansion Project in 2018 - 2019 (Golder, 2019a) presented the same conclusion.
+An additional assessment for exposure of wildlife receptors of concern to contaminants in ingested tailings water and sediment (Golder, 2019b) found that while screening values were exceeded for a number of parameters, risks were acceptable (HQ <1) for all receptors.